velartrill/velartrill.github.io/orig/darkest-before-dawn.md

 Her eyebrows rise in alarm.
 “Has— has there been an escape?
 I’ve heard naught of it—”

 “Very nearly so, but had there been, neither of us would yet draw breath to tell you of it, and a living *devil* would now stalk these halls, thirsting for righteous Zyahua blood!
 God within but those wretched Greens — they may almost look human, but make no mistake, they are anything but!
 And now, for want of a chain, an invaluable captive lies dead and a woman of the Court is wounded, all on account of your dismal comrades’ laxity!”
 I wave a finger at her.
 “Fie!
-Get you gone from my sight, ere I exercise my vexation upon your tender flesh!”
+Get you gone from my sight, or I may select your tender flesh to exercise my vexation upon!”

 That does the job.
 Bowing and scraping, the jailer backs away, burbling fearful platitudes all the while.
-I hear Lishuen let out a relieved sigh.
-I pat her shoulder awkwardly.
+I hear Lishuen let out a relieved sigh, and pat her shoulder awkwardly.
 “Nearly there.”

 “Good.
 I don’t know how much l-longer I can keep this up…”